Ordered Patch Theory

 2. Deriving the Global Workspace Geometrically

 Global Workspace Theory (GWT) argues that consciousness arises when massively parallel unconscious processors broadcast selected information into a low-capacity serial workspace.
-In OPT this serial bottleneck is not an evolutionary accident but the mathematical necessity of the Stability Filter:
+In OPT this serial bottleneck is not an evolutionary accident but the direct expression of OPT’s parsimony-committed serial-bottleneck formalisation (§3.2):

 3. Passive vs. Active Inference: Architectural Standard